Cardi B's NSFW advice on inflation – KION546

 US food inflation has sparked a cost-of-living crisis.
 In the year through November, food got 10.6% more expensive, with grocery prices rising 12% and menu prices jumping 8.5%, not adjusted for seasonal swings, the Bureau of Labor Statistics recently said.
 In that same period, overall inflation rose 7.1%.

-Despite Cardi B’s pleas, food prices are hard to control, since they’re affected by a number of factors, including extreme weather, diseases impacting crops and livestock, supply chain complications and geopolitical unrest including the war in Ukraine.
-That makes it more difficult for the US government to use tactics like raising interest rates to moderate food prices.
+Despite Cardi B’s pleas, food prices are hard to control, since they’re affected by a number of factors including extreme weather, diseases impacting crops and livestock, supply chain complications and geopolitical unrest such as the war in Ukraine.
+That can make it more difficult for the US government to use tactics like raising interest rates to moderate food prices.

+However, many big corporations have offset those costs by raising prices on consumers, as lawmakers including Massachusetts Sen. Elizabeth Warren have frequently highlighted, saying the price hikes are “driven by corporate greed.”

-It’s a point she even acknowledged when a fan asked her if the video will decrease prices.
-“Not necessarily cause of me but if we bring enough awareness to inflation you never know,” she said.
+When a Cardi B fan asked if the video will decrease prices, the rapper said: “Not necessarily cause of me, but if we bring enough awareness to inflation you never know.”

 The-CNN-Wire